Design teams do their best work when the operational layer isn't in the way.

 I find the actual problem first.

 Intake and routing.
 Quality standards.
 Capacity visibility.
-Onboarding that actually works.
-Rituals that stick.
+Onboarding that works.
+Operating rituals that hold.
 The specifics vary.
-The goal is always the same: a team that can operate without coming to me for every decision.
+The goal is always the same: a team with the clarity to make good decisions and keep moving.

 Then I build.